 Up to 21 percent of all Americans are unaffiliated with a church, but should nonetheless be considered religious in some broad sense of the term.
 The largest group of the unchurched, then, is concerned with spiritual issues but choose to pursue them outside the context of a formal religious organization.
 These Americans can be described as “spiritual but not religious.” […] They view their lives as spiritual journeys, hoping to make new discoveries and gain new insights on an almost daily basis.
 Religion isn’t a fixed thing for them.[…] Importantly, the terms they adopt in their effort to understand such things as the nature of God, the essence of the human soul, and the practices that promote spiritual growth are almost all drawn from spiritual philosophies outside dominant religious institutions.
 (Fuller, 2001: 4)

 Fuller’s paragraph contains inconsistencies: he suggests that 21 percent of Americans who are not affiliated with a church ‘should nonetheless be considered religious’, but he also explains that they can be described as ‘spiritual but not religious’ (4).
 I would suggest that a common tendency in academic culture to collapse the two terms ‘spiritual’ and ‘religious’ creates confusion here.
 The two terms do not connote the same thing, although for many individuals they are deeply connected.
 Robert Fuller, although curious about and often generous towards the ‘unchurched Americans’ he describes, concludes finally that those he classes in this way can often be considered anti-social (178).
 In other words, from Fuller’s Christian-based perspective it is the term ‘religious’, with its associations to biblical scripture, traditional ritual and community worship which holds value, while to be ‘spiritual but not religious’ is to experience spirituality in a diminished form.
-To again create a parallel with Deleuze and Guattari’s description of rhizomes, I would suggest that spiritual desire works through ‘variation’, ‘expansion’, and ‘offshoots’: although many individuals immerse themselves within a single, dominant religious tradition, numerous others connect with spiritual concepts, behaviours, and experiences through alternative, and crucially non-religious sources.
+To again create a parallel with Deleuze and Guattari’s description of rhizomes, I would suggest that spiritual desire works through ‘variation’, ‘expansion’, and ‘offshoots’: although many individuals immerse themselves within a single, dominant religious tradition, numerous others connect with spiritual concepts, behaviours, and experiences through alternative, and crucially non-traditional and non-religious sources.

 One particular artistic genre is uniquely placed to offer perspectives on spirituality ‘outside dominant religious institutions’ (4), and that genre is science fiction.
 Science fiction, as critic Damien Broderick has pointed out, is ‘that species of storytelling native to a culture undergoing the epistemic changes implicated in the rise [. . .] of technical-industrial modes of production’ (1995:155).
 In other words, science fiction speaks specifically to those across the globe who are experiencing dramatic social transformations due to the advances of technology.
 Science fiction additionally has a history of asking the ‘bigger’ questions, such as ‘how did we get here?’, ‘what does it mean to be a human being?’ and ‘what can we do to make the world a fairer place?, questions which a number of religious texts also explore.
 Writers such as Ursula Le Guin, Marge Piercy, Octavia Butler, Margaret Atwood, and Jeff VanderMeer draw on non-traditional modes of spiritual expression in order to advance warnings about environmental damage and social injustice.
 They and a range of other contemporary sf writers and film-makers focus our attention on issues of race, class, gender, sexual identity and dis/ability, creating parallels between our treatment of difference and our treatment of non-humans and the natural environment.
 In so doing, they express spiritual desires for alternative futures.